18kian18/Drone-Setup-7-inch/README.md

 Fly big batteries top-mounted, or even bigger batteries bottom-mounted, 6 cells recommended or 5 cells for slow cruising.
 But whatever style you fly, a Lipo or Lion pack will do the job.

-## Stack
+## IFlight BLITZ F7 (Stack)
 ![alt text](img/stack.png)

-mproved circuit design, better components and lower electrical noise!
+Improved circuit design, better components and lower electrical noise!

 DJI HD VTX Connector (Plug-and-Play / No soldering required)